John Venn: University life and career

+Civic and personal life

+In 1868, Venn married Susanna Carnegie Edmonstone with whom he had one son, John Archibald Venn.
+His son entered the mathematics field as well and became Vice-Chancellor of Cambridge University.

-Newspaper archives show that Venn was a very active member of local civic society in Cambridge, and a committee member of the Cambridge Charitable Organisations Society, later elected vice-chairman in December 1884.
+Venn was an active member of civic society in Cambridge.
+He was a committee member of the Cambridge Charitable Organisations Society, elected vice-chairman in December 1884.
 Venn was president of the Cambridge Antiquarian Society in 1908–1909.
 He is also listed as a vice president of the Cambridge Provident Medical Institution.

-Venn was a prominent supporter of votes for women.
-He co-signed with his wife Susanna, a letter to the Cambridge Independent Press published 16 October 1908, encouraging women to put themselves forward as candidates for the up-and-coming Cambridge town council elections.
-The letter was co-sponsored by Lady Maud Darwin, wife of Sir George Darwin, and Florence Ada Keynes.
+Venn was a supporter of votes for women.
+He co-signed with his wife Susanna, a letter to the Cambridge Independent Press, published 16 October 1908, encouraging women to put themselves forward as candidates for the Cambridge Town Council elections.
+The letter was co-sponsored by Maud Darwin and Florence Ada Keynes.

-The newspaper archives reveal that Venn was also a passionate gardener, regularly taking part in local competitions organised by groups such as the Cambridgeshire Horticultural Society, winning prizes for his roses in July 1885 and for his white carrots later that September.
+Venn was also a gardener, regularly taking part in local competitions organised by groups such as the Cambridgeshire Horticultural Society, winning prizes for his roses in July 1885 and for his white carrots later that September.

+Lived at Vicarsbrook, Chaucer Road, Cambridge from the early 1900s until his death in April 1923.